-How did the formal wear of my mother’s generation
+How did the formal wear of my mother’s

-decay into the shabbiness
+generation decay into the shabbiness

 of my own?
-Never would she leave the house
+Never would she leave

-tucked into her purse—
+tucked into her purse.

 She would, I think, like me to dress her

-to weed her plot,
+more properly now: to weed her plot,

-trim the grass, plant some small bright flowers,
+trim the grass, plant some small bright

-clean the headstone.
+flowers, clean the headstone.
+Not to beautify

 Courtesy is free and yet priceless.
 So is honesty, trustworthiness, humility, justice and kindness.
-But—and I apologize for this—it turns out that I’m a greedy person, too…I want it all.
+And I’m greedy, I want them all.

 Thank you for reading What matters.
 I sincerely hope you have enjoyed it and I humbly appreciate your visiting the Book of Pain.
 As always, I look forward to your comments.

 © 2013 by John Etheridge; all rights reserved.
 This poem and accompanying notes are licensed under the Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 Unported License.
 This applies to all original work found on this site, unless noted otherwise.
-The attribution claimed under the license is: © 2013 by John Etheridge, http://bookofpain.wordpress.com.
+The attribution claimed under the license is: © 2013 by John Etheridge, https://bookofpain.wordpress.com.